River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

     EntityManager.AddComponentData(prefabEntity, marker); // add marker first time }
 ```
-This is just an introduction to using custom component markers with prefabs.
-Hopefully, someone will write a more detailed article on this.
+This is just a brief example of custom component markers with prefabs.
+Hopefully, someone writes a more extensive article.

 ---
 ## Quick Baseline vs Direct write sample